antoine-jacquet/antoine-jacquet.github.io/research.md

     (with Sébastien Montpetit)
     <details> <summary> Abstract </summary>
     <p>
-    We investigate both theoretically and empirically the determinants of veiling among Muslim women in France, and we explore the relationship between veiling and economic participation in this population.
-To do so, we develop an extension of Carvalho’s economic theory of veiling.
-Motivated by empirical observations in the literature in social sciences, we introduce an additional motive for veiling to the existing theory.
-Namely, we distinguish the perception of the Islamic veil by the French secular society to that of the woman’s close community.
-We empirically test the predictions of this theoretical model using rich French data containing unique information on religion and religiosity.
-Finally, this study aims at bringing a new perspective on the potential consequences of secular policies in France.
+Veiling among Muslim women is a cultural practice which has been at the center of public debates in Western countries for a few decades, but is still poorly understood.
+Using unique confidential survey data over the largest sample of Muslim women in France, we unpack the various motives behind veiling behavior.
+Grounded in economic theory of veiling, our analysis shows that veiling is very costly in terms of economic integration.
+We find that women reporting to always wear a conspicuous religious symbol are significantly less likely to be economically active.
+Our results suggest that women are willing to adopt such a costly identity trait mostly for private motives rather than because of pressure from the community.
+As such, our results question the rhetoric often used to justify policies restricting the wearing of religious symbols in France.
+Additional results suggest that wearing discreet religious symbols might act as a strategy to mitigate the economic penalty of the veil while allowing women to preserve religious benefits.
     </p>
     </details>
   </li>